leodev12345/GitPi/README.md

 If you already have git repositories inside your repository storage location you can import them into the app by selecting the option 3, the app will enter all of the repository data automaticly and you can only optionally add a repository description for each repository.
 ## Project Status
-I made this project for fun and to use it for my own git server and it's features are very limited, I might add more features later if I feel the need to.
+I made this project for fun and to use it for my own git server and its features are limited.

-I would also not recommend using this if your server is open to the internet, I don't know how secure this app is but I'm guessing that it's not, but if you are just using it on your private home network than it's fine.
+I would not recommend using this if your git server is open to the internet, I don't know how secure this app is but I'm guessing that it's not, but if you are just using it on your private home network than it's fine.

-Also I'm not certain on how many devices can access the server at once since I intended it to only be used by me on my home network.
+Also I'm not certain on how many devices can access the app at once since I intended it to only be used by me on my home network.

 Overall this is a very simple app I just made for fun so if you are looking for more features or for more security than you should just use something like gitea or something similar.

-If you want to add more feaures or to improve this project or to just use the code for your own project you can fork/clone this repository, I tried to document and comment the code as well as I could to make the code understandable.
+If you want to add more feaures or to improve this project or to just use the code for your own project you can fork/clone this repository and edit the source code.

 ## Credits
 I modified the Git logo that is created by [Jason Long](https://twitter.com/jasonlong) and licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/) to create the icon for the app, it's downloaded from [https://git-scm.com/downloads/logos](https://git-scm.com/downloads/logos)

+I included the DejaVuSansMono Nerd Font in the app which is licensed under the [SIL Open Font License, Version 1.1](https://scripts.sil.org/OFL) license and downloaded from [https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/DejaVuSansMono/Regular](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/DejaVuSansMono/Regular)
 ## Contact
 Email: [pycityproject@gmail.com](mailto:pycityproject@gmail.com)